schofida/mlod-enhancements/mlod-new-heroic-paths.md

 Your second sight is beginning to form more concrete stories, granting you insight into events past.
 You gain the following benefits:

 - Your intelligence or wisdom increases by 1, to a maximum of 20.
 - As an action, you may spend 1 vision point and you can now divine information from an object, place, or person that you are touching.
 You can see all events that occurred to or near the target.
 Using this ability requires uninterrupted concentration, during which the information is transferred to you as a series of quick flashes in your mind.
 You may choose to look back several days, several months, or several years.
 If looking back over days, you gain a detailed understanding of all of the day's events.
 If looking back over months, you gain a comprehensive understanding of events of each week, with dramatic events being highlighted.
 If looking back over years, you gain a general understanding of events of each season, with dramatic events being highlighted.
-Each day, month, or hour observed requires one minute of concentration.
-After using this ability, you are dazed for one minute.
+Each day, month, or hour observed requires 1 minute of concentration.

 ---